jerrymaaan/CSVthis/README.md

 # CSVthis: Can Someone Visualize this?

-For the analysis of CSV files.
+A graphical user interface for analysing data from CSV files.
 Primarily dedicated to the project "OELEK".

 Author: Jeremias Friedel